sindhri/titanic/README.md

 # Summary
-This project uses Machine Learning to predict the survival outcome for individual passengers on the Titanic, data source Kaggle competition.
+This project uses Machine Learning to predict the survival outcome for individual passengers on the Titanic.
+(Based on data from a Kaggle competition.)

 * **End to end** Python based **Predictive Modeling**
 * Logistic Regression, K-nearest Neighbor, Decision Tree, Random Forest, Support Vector Classification (SVC), XGBoost